chris-rainford/Chris-Rainford-Portfolio/README.md

 # Chris Rainford Portfolio
-A collection of my work as a Data Science student
+A collection of my work as a MSc Data Science for Business student

 # [Project 1: A Python Wordsearch Generator and Solver](https://github.com/chris-rainford/Wordsearch-Generator-and-Solver/blob/main/Wordsearch%20generator%20and%20solver%20(1).ipynb)
 * Created a wordsearch generator, allowing users to enter a selection of words which will be included in a generator wordsearch